 - Cluster of red dots

-- Small hole in the middle of bite where skin was punctured
+- A small hole in the middle of the bite where skin was punctured

 - Some people who are sensitive to bites may get welts or blisters

-You can feel a burning or Reactions can be severe for those sensitive to bites, which can feel like a burning sensation and cause red welts or even blistering.
-Midges have
+Reactions can be severe for those sensitive to bites, which can cause a burning sensation followed by red welts or even blistering.

 How to Prevent Midge Bites